TauferLab/ANACIN-X/README.md

 Use the 'comm_pattern_analysis.sh' script to generate traces of a selected communication pattern and perform analysis on the event graphs.

-**Important** Make sure that the system you're running on supports the inputs you provide from the options below.
+**Important**: Make sure that the system you're running on supports the inputs you provide from the options below.
 If you request that the system use more processes or nodes than are available, or if you select a different scheduler from what is available, the program will fail.

 The following command line switches can be used to define parameters for your job submission:
 * -p        : Defines the size of the mpi communicator